xinntao/Real-ESRGAN/docs/anime_video_model.md

 Usage:
 --num_process_per_gpu    The total number of process is num_gpu * num_process_per_gpu.
 The bottleneck of
                          the program lies on the IO, so the GPUs are usually not fully utilized.
 To alleviate this issue, you can use multi-processing by setting this parameter.
-As long as it does not exceed the CUDA memory --extract_frame_first    If you encounter ffmpeg error when using multi-processing, you can turn this otion on.
+As long as it does not exceed the CUDA memory --extract_frame_first    If you encounter ffmpeg error when using multi-processing, you can turn this option on.
 ```

 ### NCNN Executable File